Trung28899/NodeJS-SQL-Database/README.txt

             - ./controller/shop.js: in getIndex() and getProducts()
             , fetching data

+    3. Inserting Data Into Database:
+        - 6th Commit
+        - ./models/product.js: see how to insert data into database
+        - ./controller/admin.js: see how to execute data insertion

 IV.
 Other Notes:
     This module contain:
         - Different Kinds of Databases (SQL vs NoSQL)